worktheclock/replit.github.io/misc/licensing.md

-# Licensing Information and Takedown Requests
+# Licensing Informations

 Our user's privacy is of utmost importance to us.
-Here you will find information about how your repls are licensed and our takedown policy.
+Here you will find information about how your repls are licensed.

-## Copyrighted and Personal Information

-In the case of either of the following:

-* You hold a copyright to content contained within a public/private repl, or a public/private classroom assignment
-* Personal/private information is contained within a public/private repl, or a public/private classroom assignment

-Please [contact us](mailto:contact@repl.it) immediately and we will remove it.
-It is against our [Terms and Conditions](/site/terms) for users to publish any content that violates privacy rights, publicity rights, copyrights, or contract rights.

 ## Public Repls and Classrooms